Joe Jonas Sweet-Talks New Wife Sophie Turner On Twitter

 Joe Jonas took to Twitter to sweet-talk his new wife, Sophie Turner, in a post that showed his love for the Game of Thrones star was on fire!

 He called her “on fire” in the tweet, which has been liked 82,000 times so far.
-What he did not do was confirm their wedding.
-Neither has Turner as of yet.
+What he did not do was confirm their wedding, and neither has Turner as of yet.

-Jonas and Turner tied the knot in a ceremony officiated by a man known as Jesse Garon, an Elvis impersonator at Little White Wedding Chapel, a popular spot for couples to tie the knot in Vegas.
-The name Jesse Garon is the moniker of Elvis twin brother who was born first before Elvis but was stillborn.
+Jonas and Turner tied the knot in a ceremony officiated by a man known as Jesse Garon, an Elvis impersonator at the Little White Wedding Chapel, a popular spot for couples to tie the knot in Vegas.
+The name Jesse Garon is the moniker of Elvis’s twin brother who was born first but was stillborn.

 After the ceremony, where Joe’s brother Nick and Kevin served as groomsmen, the couple posed on a pink Cadillac in the venue’s famous “Tunnel of Love” drive through.